MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/security/how-to-grant-data-plane-role-based-access.md

 ### [Built-in definition](#tab/built-in-definition)

+First, you must prepare a role definition with a list of `dataActions` to grant access to read, query, and manage data in Azure Cosmos DB for NoSQL.

 ::: zone pivot="azure-interface-cli,azure-interface-bicep"

 List all of the role definitions associated with your Azure Cosmos DB for NoSQL account using [`az cosmosdb sql role definition list`](/cli/azure/cosmosdb/sql/role/definition#az-cosmosdb-sql-role-definition-list).
 Review the output and locate the role definition named **Cosmos DB Built-in Data Contributor**.
 The output contains the unique identifier of the role definition in the `id` property.
 Record this value as it is required to use in the assignment step later in this guide.